 Chinle Formation in the western Jemez.
 Some more recent writings

 attempt to reconcile terminology by designating these thick

 sandstone beds as the Agua Zarca Member of the Shinarump

 The west end of Eureka Mesa is the location of the Nacimiento Mine, where the Shinarump Formation was once mined for copper ore.

 Formation beds.
 35

 59.543N 106 54.077W

 Here the Shinarump beds begin to dip steeply into the Nacimiento

-The Shinarump is locally rich in organic matter, such as
+The Shinarump is locally rich in petrified wood.

 In some locations, the wood has been replaced by copper minerals